| |

 region last year was instrumental in generating her

 interest in the area of development issues.
+She has also lived in Germany

 and Australia and plans to go to Guatemala in the